 (3) Abu Jahl threatened Sa’d ibn Muadh.
 Had it been not for the protection from Umayya bin Khalaf, he wouldn’t have returned home.

-(4) This incident occurred before Badr, these reports proves and shows that Muslims did not just began raiding caravans when they settled in Medina.
-Rather, it was only when the Quraysh became more hostile and started attacking the Muslims, that the Muslims responded with attacking their merchandise so as to weaken Quraysh
+(4) This incident occurred before Badr, these reports prove and show that Muslims did not just begin raiding caravans when they settled in Medina.
+Rather, it was only when the Quraysh became more hostile and started attacking the Muslims, that the Muslims responded by attacking their merchandise so as to weaken Quraysh

 financially and also to retrieve stolen property that was taken by the Quraysh when the Muslims fled to Mecca (Read further on Quraysh stealing from Muslims, here: ‘Property Of Muslims Stolen – Robbed By Quraysh In Makkah’).
 This was the only way for Quraysh to understand and to be stop them from persecuting Muslims further, hitting their pockets.

-Furthermore, what this shows and proves is that until Abu Jahl showed open hostility to the Muslims in Medina, trading caravans that were travelling pass Medina were going there safely without any attack by the Muslims.
-The Muslim community in Medina made no attempts to stop Quraysh’s trade going to Syria.
-This proves that the Muslims then didn’t treat them as enemies, raiding any of their caravans.
+Furthermore, what this shows and proves is that until Abu Jahl showed open hostility to the Muslims in Medina, trading caravans that were traveling pass Medina were going there safely without any attack by the Muslims.
+The Muslim community in Medina made no attempts to stop Quraysh’s trade from going to Syria.
+This proves that the Muslims than didn’t treat them as enemies, raiding any of their caravans.